ToolJet/ToolJet/docs/versioned_docs/version-2.4.0/contributing-guide/marketplace/creating-a-plugin.md

 ## What are plugins

-ToolJet has been developed with a focus on extensibility.
-Developers can expand the capabilities of ToolJet using JavaScript through plugins.
-Currently, plugins are limited to connectors, such as data source connectors like PostgreSQL, MySQL, Twilio, Stripe, and more.
-These plugins will be available on the Marketplace.
+ToolJet’s development has centered on extensibility, allowing developers to utilize plugins that expand their capabilities.
+Currently, these plugins are limited to connectors, including data source connectors like PostgreSQL, MySQL, Twilio, Stripe, and more.
+Using JavaScript/TypeScript, developers can develop plugins to enhance ToolJet's functionality and publish these plugins on the ToolJet Marketplace.

 This guide will provide step-by-step instructions for creating ToolJet plugins using the `tooljet` CLI.